 Alright, now that you have some ideas about how to regain your time by automating your freelance business this week, you’re ready to take things to the next level!

 Lucky for you, I’ve created and in-depth online course that dives even deeper into how you can take the stress out of getting things done.
-My new Be Ultra Productive course is available or $149!
+My new Be Ultra Productive course is available for just

 The Be Ultra Productive course is YOUR guide to creating business systems that take the stress out of being a freelancer and give you back LOADS of time so you can turn your schedule into a productivity machine — AKA, earn more money in less time!